Bitcoin price in free fall, billions wiped off the market

 Bitcoin, which is renowned for its extreme volatility, reached new heights of $41,962 only three days ago, but has now fallen to just above the $30,000 threshold.

-The digital currency has recorded losses of more than 20% in the last 24 hours alone, wiping circa $130 billion off the market capitalization, as per CoinMarketCap data.
+At the time of writing, the digital currency has recorded losses of more than 20% in the last 24 hours alone, wiping circa $130 billion off the market capitalization, per CoinMarketCap data.

 - Here's our list of the best Bitcoin exchanges right now